-- Thesis-based programs: The total course work credit weight required for any thesis-based program may not be reduced by more than one third (⅓) through any combination of transfer credit and course exemption from the requirement set out in each department’s program.
-Refer to Exceptions, section D.3
+- Thesis-based and dissertation-based programs: The total course work credit weight required for any thesis-based and dissertation-based programs may not be reduced by more than one third (⅓) through any combination of transfer credit and course exemption from the requirement set out in each department’s program.
+Refer to Exceptions, section 13.1.2.B

 - Course-based programs: The number of courses nearest to, but not exceeding, three fifths (3/5) of the total units of course weight of a student’s program can be met through transfer credit and/or course exemption if recommended by the department and approved by the Faculty of Graduate Studies on a case-by-case basis.